-The development includes over an acre of public spaces, which are central to the design of the Monroe Blocks.
+The development includes over an acre of open spaces, which are central to the design of the Monroe Blocks.
 The project is divided into two phases.
-Each phase is centered around a public plaza.
-In addition, the first floor of the office and retail spaces are designed as public spaces for pedestrians to walk through and make connections in all directions.
+Each phase is centered around a courtyard space.
+In addition, the first floor of the office and retail spaces are designed to be fully accessible to pedestrians, connecting the surrounding areas in all directions.

 What are your plans for affordable housing?